MattRiley78/bikesharing/README.md

 ![co_times_gender](https://user-images.githubusercontent.com/106561880/189543295-984a1a5b-dbfa-4e8e-ba9d-34446e7d8ce3.png)

 ### **Peak Usage by Hour**
 As can be seen, ridership peaks during morning and after work rush hours.
-This is evidence that the majority of riders are using for the daily commutes.
+This is evidence that the majority of riders are using the service for the daily commutes.

 ![Aug_Peak_Hours](https://user-images.githubusercontent.com/106561880/189543313-2887d70d-000d-464c-b34b-b42dd4912672.png)